Backatcha Records: Branding, Design & Art Direction

 If an original label had hand-painted elements, then I recreated them by painting them myself for the BK releases, as with Dõlette Mcdonald, Christine Lewin / Tricia Dean and Aka Shaic.
 If someone in the band drew their logo with a felt tip marker, then I did the same, as with Ice Band.
 Sometimes I simply re-drew logos exactly as they were and other times I introduced our own little additions, in-jokes and middle-fingers-up to the haters.

-There have been other times when I created completely original art that I thought suited the artists, their music and the time and place it was made, as with Jady Kurrent / Ja'Net Dubois and Theatre West.
+Other times I created completely original art that I thought suited the artists, their music and the time and place it was made, as with Jady Kurrent / Ja'Net Dubois and Theatre West.
 It was fun to see some of this stuff fool bootleggers so well that they used our art, assuming it was the original.
 Suckers!

 When Aidan reaches out to artists in the first place in the hopes of putting out their work, it always starts from a longstanding love for the material.
-When those artists finally get the physical BK release back from us, and they hold it in their hands, we want them to smile wide.
-We hope the customers do too.
+When those artists finally get the physical BK release back from us, we hope they smile wide.